yaldak/osgi-rest-example/README.md

 accomplish this, but favored the whiteboard pattern Aries provides for JAX-RS service registration over doing so.
 Long live SCR!

+## What's up with `Consumer<Exception>`?

+In my data provider interface, I end each method signature with an argument for a `Consumer<Exception>`.
+This is by design, and if I had more time, I would have made efforts to propagate error chains from JPA into the `onError` consumer and translate them to more semantic HTTP status codes.

+The philosophy behind this is to avoid try/catch blocks altogether using `Optional` and encourage a truly functional or `Stream`-pipeline based approach with semantics introduced in Java 8+.

+See `cc.kako.examples.rest.api.util.Try` for some functional Exception fun.

 ## Build

+Minimum requirements: JDK 8+, Maven 3, Docker, Mac or Linux preferred

 The build uses Apache Maven.
 From the root directory, simply use: